AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 ## Check GitHub Pages enabled in repository settings

-## View the published site on their GitHub Pages URL
+## View the published site on GitHub Pages URL